MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Remarks

-Objects of type string belonging to the C++ template class basic_string \<char> are not necessarily null terminated.
+Objects of type string belonging to the class template basic_string \<char> are not necessarily null terminated.
 The return type for `data` is not a valid C-string, because no null character gets appended.
 The null character ' \0 ' is used as a special character in a C-string to mark the end of the string, but has no special meaning in an object of type string and may be a part of the string object just like any other character.

 There is an automatic conversion from **const char**<strong>\*</strong> into strings, but the string class does not provide for automatic conversions from C-style strings to objects of type **basic_string \<char>**.